KovacsGG/mat4js/README.md

 Numeric arrays with imaginary component are converted into an array of objects with an `r` and `i` field for the real and imaginary components respectively.

+Sparse arrays are converted to objects with `x` and `y` describing the width and height of the array respectively, and an `nz` property containing an array of objects representing non-zero values.
+These objects also have `x` and `y` properties for their indeces in the matrix and an additional `v` for the value.

 ## Limitaions
-There is no support for 64-bit data types and Structure, Object, Sparse array and 64-bit integer array types.
+There is no support for 64-bit data types and Structure, Object and 64-bit integer array types.

+Matlab v7.3 MAT-files use HDF5 data structure and are not supported.
+Such files will raise an `UnsupportedFeatureException` with the `.feature` propery set to `"HDF5"`.
+There are other JavaScript projects to view HDF5 files: https://github.com/usnistgov/jsfive

+There is no write functionality.